 and help plant the Arbor Day Tree.

-The Nature Discovery Camps return for their fifth year.
+The Nature Discovery Camps - Cancelled for 2020.

 There are two sessions again this summer.

 · Session 1 — Cancelled

 At camp, children will experience the wonders of nature that surround Red River.
 Each day of camp will feature a variety of fun and exciting hands-on outdoor and indoor activities.

 Camp participants will receive a T-shirt, water bottle, camp notebook, and other goodies.

 The Community House staff leads weekly hikes to areas in and around Red River.
 These popular hikes are planned to be

 fun and informational for the participants.
 All hikes meet at the Community House.

 An easy hike on the Red River Nature Trail.
 Learn about the plants and geology of the area.
 Suitable for all ages.
 Meet at the Community House.
 Please bring water, rain gear, and wear comfortable shoes.